 Cloud Endpoints supports multiple authentication methods that are suited to different applications and use cases.
-The Extensible Service Proxy (ESP) uses the authentication method that you have specified in your service configuration to validate incoming requests before passing them to your API backend.
+The Extensible Service Proxy (ESP) uses the authentication method that you specify in your service configuration to validate incoming requests before passing them to your API backend.
 This document provides an overview and sample use cases for each supported authentication method.

-For more information about API keys, see Why and When to Use API Keys.
+For more information about API keys, see Why and when to use API keys.

-The Firebase client library signs a JSON Web Token (JWT)
+The Firebase client library signs a JSON Web Token

-with a private key after the user has successfully signed in.
-ESP validates that
+(JWT) with a private key after the user successfully

-the JWT was signed by Firebase and that the "iss" (issuer) claim in the JWT, which
+iss (issuer) claim in the JWT, which identifies

-identifies your Firebase application, matches the
+your Firebase application, matches the

-x-google-issuer setting in
+x-google-issuer setting in the

 Auth0 supports a large number of providers and the Security Assertion Markup Language specification.
-It provides backend services, SDKs and user interface libraries for authenticating users in web and mobile apps.
+It provides backend services, SDKs, and user interface libraries for authenticating users in web and mobile apps.
 Auth0 integrates with several third-party identity providers and also provides custom user account management.

 The client library provided by Auth0 generates and signs a JWT once the user

-claim in the JWT, which identifies your Auth0 application, matches the
+iss claim in the JWT, which identifies your Auth0 application, matches the

 x-google-issuer setting in the service configuration.